beccarobins/beccarobins.github.io/_posts/2023-09-03-content-stack-markup.md

 - **XML** or eXtensible Markup Language is a "meta" markup language as its purpose is for storing and transmitting data (see: [What Are Markup Languages?][What Are Markup Languages?
 Semrush]).
 - **GitHub-flavored Markdown** - is an extension of standard Markdown built specifically for use on <github.com> (where this blog is hosted).
 It supports more advanced functionality, such as creating functional checklists or bitly-style short links to reference pull requests or issues.

-If you need to learn about another markup language, Wikipedia has a [list of markup languages][List of markup languages], which links to even more specific lists of markup languages (I told you there were tons).
+If you need to learn about another markup language, Wikipedia has a [list of markup languages][List of markup langauges], which links to even more specific lists of markup languages (I told you there were tons).

 ## Summary